Who Are We?

 During the academic year, Sunday school is held at 9:30 am.
 High schools students meet in the Cafe and middle school students meet in the Upper Space.
 Both groups are led by multiple adult leaders who use a variety of teaching tools from DVD's and other media, book material, personal education, and personal experience and study.

 Lifegroups are an amazing way for our students to take time during the school week to grow in Christ together.
 The groups eat together, talk about what's going on in life, and do Bible study.
-All Lifegroups are held at The Well from 6:30-8pm.
-Boys meet on Wednesdays; girls meet on Thursdays.
+Students are grouped by grade level and gender.
+If your student is interested, sign up on the Youth Event Registration page and we will contact you with more information.
+New students are welcome to join at any time!

 Missions & Fundraising